ReegeChris/Game-Engines-Assignment-1/README.md

 Controls:
 Spacebar to invert gravity

-Object Inventory
+Object Inventory:

-•	Scripts
+Scripts
 o One used for player movement o	One used for respawning the player after failure

-•	Models
+Models
 o	Low poly models for the base prototype, not extreme detail o	Environment is also less detailed for base prototype

 •	Textures
 o	Base materials for base prototype.
 I’m using base materials to get the general idea across.